About Us

 ICSB and its associates were the first in producing litters from frozen semen registered by AKC, American Field Dog Association, and National Greyhound Association.
 ICSB also assisted in developing the guidelines and standards used by these organizations for registering litters produced from frozen semen.

-There have been numerous litters produced from semen that was frozen and stored by ICSB in liquid nitrogen for decades using ICSB technology and media.
+There have been numerous litters produced from semen that was frozen and stored by ICSB in liquid nitrogen for decades using ICSB technology, media, and inseminated by both ICSB and non-ICSB facilities.
 In 2010, a litter of four Beagle puppies was produced from frozen semen stored by ICSB for just under 38 years.
 In 2018, a litter of six Great Dane puppies was produced from 36-year-old frozen semen and a litter of fifteen Dalmatian puppies was produced from 20-year-old frozen semen.
 In 2020, a litter of four Irish Wolfhound puppies was produced from 29-year-old frozen semen.
+In 2024, a litter of 11 Bouvier des Flandres puppies were produced from 35-year-old frozen semen.
 These are just a few of our numerous successful litters.

-This shows the viability of our canine semen freezing technology as well as our long-term commitment to our clients and their studs’ semen stored at our facility.
-ICSB also provides the dog breeder with the most successful program available using fresh-collected, fresh-chilled, and frozen canine semen in artificial insemination using non-surgical and surgical procedures.
+This shows the viability of our canine semen freezing technology, as well as our long-term commitment to our clients and their studs’ semen stored at our facility.
+ICSB also provides the dog breeder with the most successful service available using fresh-collected, fresh-chilled, and frozen canine semen in artificial insemination.

-After 50 years of gaining knowledge and growing the ICSB program, we are proud to have opened dozens of ICSB Centers in the US and overseas.
-ICSB is represented in more than 14 countries and is still growing.
+As evident from our extensive history of over 50 years, we take pride in being a highly accomplished and esteemed organization.
+We are proud to have opened dozens of ICSB Centers in the US and overseas.
+ICSB is represented in multiple countries and still growing.

 A Message From The Founder of ICSB, Professor Carrol Platz, in 2014: